 - 1 pound ground pork

-- Or, serve chilled and thinly sliced like a pate with crackers, cornichons, mustard, radishes, and thinly sliced onion.
-Or, make fantastic mealoaf sandwiches.
+Or, serve chilled and thinly sliced like a pate with crackers, cornichons, mustard, radishes, and thinly sliced onion.
+Or, make fantastic meatloaf sandwiches.